Alcohol Addiction, Treatment and Rehab

 Alcohol Addiction Treatment

 When alcohol use turns into addiction, it can be difficult to focus on your normal day-to-day life.
 However, with the help of a treatment programme in addition to ongoing support, your addiction can be addressed, amended and resolved, no matter how severe it may be.
 Alcohol treatment centres are designed to help you deal with addiction in several ways.
 Generally, treatment centres require you to spend a pre-agreed amount of time there, depending on whether you receive long or short-term treatment.
-During treatment, you’ll undergo detoxification, which is the process of expunging the alcohol from your body and stopping any physical dependence to the substance.
+During treatment, you’ll undergo medical alcohol detoxification, which is the process of expunging the alcohol from your body and stopping any physical dependence.

 Call our admissions line 24 hours a day to get help.